jfreeze/ex_ncurses/README.md

 # ex_ncurses

-Ncurses Nif for Elixir (or Erlang)
+Ncurses NIF for Elixir

 ## What It Does

-ExNcurses is a Nif that you can add to your project and monitor keyboard inputs one character at a time.
+ExNcurses is a NIF that let's you create text-based user interfaces and games.

-Testing ncurses inside an 'iex -S mix' console will fail to work after a few keystrokes.
+It connects Elixir to the [ncurses library](https://www.gnu.org/software/ncurses/ncurses.html).
+Not all of ncurses is available, but quite a bit is including the ability to receive key presses as they happen.

 ## Usage

 For usage, you can look at the code in the `examples` directory or check out the QuickieSynth sample project (@elixirsips) where we show a version using ExNcurses.

    [github.com/jfreeze/ex_ncurses](https://github.com/jfreeze/ex_ncurses)

 ## Installation

 The package is available on [github](https://github.com/jfreeze/ex_ncurses) can be installed by adding `ex_ncurses` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do